seahorseai/ai-framework/README.md

 # AI-Agent-development-framework

-This is a Full-Stack AI Agent development framework based on LangChain.js, NestJS, Angular and Ionic.
-This repository only contains POCs used in our conten marketing strategy, please for developments in production, go to LangChain.js, NestJS, Angular and Ionic official documentations.
+This is a AI Agent development framework based on LangChain and LanGraph.
+This repository only contains POCs used in our conten marketing strategy, please for developments in production, go to LangChain and LangGraph official documentations.